carpentries/lesson-example/setup.md

     ~~~
     {: .language-bash}

-    *QUESTION:* Should we then commit these
+    *QUESTION:* Do we need to add, commit, push these files?
+Or edit them all first?
+    This step needs a commit clarifying this.

 12. Create and edit files as explained further in
     [the episodes of this lesson]({{ page.root }}{% link index.md %}#schedule).